International Coffee Day: Some Coffee Lovers Pick DIY Over Cafes

 Photo Credit: Unsplash

 "I feel the coffee I make at home is much better compared to cafes and the reason for that is the quality of beans I am able to source.
 Cafes mostly serve Indian beans.
 The roast is dark which makes it very acidic and bitter.
 Most of the good quality beans are exported and what we get is generally not the best.
 The roasters are not great in India, either.
 While beans matter, roasting is key to delivering a good final product.
-If I do have to drink at cafes, I stick to cold ones,” he explains.
+If I do have to drink coffee at cafes, I stick to cold ones,” he explains.

 Roasting Beans